Native American Studies

 Below are some recommendations of quality sites about Native American history and culture:

-- Federal Websites – Native Americans “This is a guide to federal agency websites that feature information for or about Native Americans.
-Most of these websites focus on tribal matters.”
+- Federal Websites – Native Americans: Oklahoma Department of Libraries guide to federal agency websites that feature information for or about Native Americans.
+Most of these websites focus on tribal matters.

 - National Congress of American Indians (NCAI): A directory of contact information and websites for tribes affiliated with the NCAI.

-- Race/Ethnicity and American Indian & Alaska Native Documentation from the American Community Survey by the United States Census.
+- Race/Ethnicity and American Indian & Alaska Native Documentation: From the American Community Survey by the United States Census.

 - U.S. Census Bureau Tribal Affairs site: “The Census Bureau collects data for the American Indian and Alaska Native (AIAN) population and publishes AIAN specific counts, estimates, and statistics at many geographic levels.
 The Tribal Resource (AIAN) website highlights the Census Bureau’s relationship with tribal governments and provides important AIAN and tribal resources.”